GaryNanTie/AGI/README.md

 'Formal query updating' introduces a formalism to generate query update algorithms founded on standard and fibration attention primitives.

 'Multi-head abductive attention' Transformer multi-head attention can focus on different parts of an input query sequence, however without regard to potentially different key-value semantics.
 We introduce an additional primitive to the vocabulary of formal query updating.
 The new construct updates a query in parallel, learning multi-head abductive fibration liftings, to refine similarity based attention, utilizing the semantics of multiple key-value pairings.

+'Contextual Fibration Attention' In a query-key-value attention model, the key-value pairing conveys language semantics.
+Query context also carries meaning.
+We introduce an abductive fibration attention model that holistically captures both.
+A fibration lifting, jointly learns from query context and language semantics
+(that abductively finds a key to best explain the returned value).